12th Street and Kingwood/Linden Ave.

 The fountain at the southwest corner of the park was originally dedicated on Nov.
 13, 1915 as a gift from the Bohemian Ladies Park Club.
 It was manufactured by J.L.
 Mott Iron Works in New York City with a basin, two bowls, and a Grecian maiden statue called the “Goddess of Liberty,” holding a lighted globe.

-The fountain was rededicated in October 2015 after vandals nearly destroyed it a year earlier.
-The fountain was restored for placement in a new, larger basin with a walkway and benches, insuring it continues to be a well-loved icon of Crete and City Park.
+Rededicated in October 2015, the fountain was restored and relocated to a new, larger basin with a walkway and benches, insuring it continues to be a well-loved icon of Crete and City Park.

 The bandstand in City Park was constructed in the summer of 1924, in time for an August concert by the 110th Medical Regiment Band, which formed in Crete the same year.

-The bandstand continues to be the centerpiece of many family and community events held in City Park, including Crete Public Library’s Summer Reading Program, visits by Crete Elementary and St. James school classes, meals and gatherings.
+The bandstand continues to be the centerpiece of many family and community events held in City Park, including visits by nearby elementary school classes, meals, and gatherings.
+To reserve the bandstand for an event, call the Parks and Recreation Office at City Hall.

 The Sherman tank was originally placed in the park in July 1960 by members of the National Guard.
 Maintenance in recent years was performed by guard members from the Combined Support Maintenance Shop at the Lincoln National Guard base.

-About 50,000 M4’s were produced during WWII and Crete’s is an M4A3E8 produced in 1944.
+About 50,000 M4’s were produced during WWII and Crete’s tank is a model M4A3E8 produced in 1944.
 Many tanks of this configuration also served throughout the Korean Conflict.
 The tank was repainted to reflect its accurate service numbers and insignia.

 Living Christmas Tree